c4dm/c4dmpoole/input/fellowships.md

 Vacancies
 -------

-We sometimes have openings for Academic staff and Postdoctoral Research Assistants.
+We often have openings for Academic staff and Postdoctoral Research Assistants.
 These jobs will be advertised on the university's Human Resources (HR) website, see:

 * [Academic and Research Jobs](https://webapps2.is.qmul.ac.uk/jobs/jobs.action?classID=1)<br>(look out for "School of Electronic Engineering and Computer Science")
 They will also be advertised on [http://www.jobs.ac.uk/](jobs.ac.uk), which also provides an email update service.